Level 2 Certificate in Animal Nursing (Distance Learning)

 Number: 01904 772277 ext 1112.

-Applicants should be aged 19 or over, and ideally have a placement in a Vet Practice in a nursing role, or in an animal related placement.
+Applicants should be aged 19 or over and ideally have work experience in a Veterinary Practice or in an animal related placement.

 After a telephone interview a confirmation letter will be posted out detailing any conditions of the offer.